 SRWMO wetland standards must be followed.

-Wetland filling, draining or excavation may require permits from the local governmental unit administering the MN Wetland Conservation Act, or others..
+Wetland filling, draining or excavation may require permits from the local governmental unit administering the MN Wetland Conservation Act, or others.

+The SRWMO encourages WCA LGUs to require replacement wetlands to be of similar or higher ecological quality than the wetland they are replacing based on MN RAM or professional judgements, and within the same watershed.

 Multi-Partner Coordination Medium Priority